om-ai-lab/OmAgent/examples/video_understanding/docs/Local-ai.md

 ```bash
 local-ai run <path-to-your-whisper-yaml>
 ```
-once, to initially link yaml file to the model.
+to initially link yaml file to the model.
 Then next time only run
 ```bash
 local-ai run